Web - JavaScript

 Logout

 When a user logs out of your webpage, make sure to log out of Sprig.
-This will prevent new activity from being associated with the incorrect user.
+This will prevent new activity from being associated with an incorrect user.
+Note that if you call logoutUser() on an unauthenticated user, Sprig will assign them a new profile and count this new user separately toward your MTU limit.

 // import the client returned from your Sprig.configure call